my-language-skills/simple-revision-cleaner/README.txt

 Changed:
 - Names of settings pages
 - Name in sidebar menu
-- Default options values (interval from 180 days to 365 days)
+- Default options values (interval increased from 180 days to 365 days)
 - Defualt WordPress notifications are used in admin now

 = 1.0 =